Gankare/portfolio/Frostfall/README.md

 ---

 ## - Car
 I downloaded this car model and changed some of the materials on it, the windows were emissive before and the internal did not match the car.
-After making the materials look good, I added spotlights to the car's headlights, so the player easily could find where to go with the fuel.
+After making the materials look good for my game, I added spotlights to the car's headlights, so the player easily could find where to go with the fuel.
  <img src="/Frostfall/Images/Car.png" alt="Car" width="550" height="400">

 ### Turn in fuelcan